What is porosity in welding?

 - Common Causes: Often due to issues with shielding gas, contamination on the metal surface, or an improper gas mixture.
 Moisture and dirt on the base material can also contribute.

-- Impact: Reduces the overall strength of the weld and can be a starting point for corrosion or cracks.
+- Effect: Reduces the overall strength of the weld and can be a starting point for corrosion or cracks.

 Linear porosity: